Advanced Trial Advocacy

 For Program Questions: Contact Karen Stephan, Boone Karlberg P.C., at (406) 543-6646

-The Advanced Trial Advocacy Program is an intensive hands-on course in trial advocacy offering techniques and tips from jury selection to closing arguments.
+The Advanced Trial Advocacy Program is a five-day intensive hands-on course in trial advocacy offering techniques and tips from jury selection to closing arguments.
 An outstanding group of Montana trial lawyers and judges will demonstrate skills and critique your performance.

 - Effective Jury Selection